What this post is about

 - Employee efficiency

 By regularly checking and defining the performance indicators you receive information on how effectively your Support is working, where you can improve, and, of course, how it affects the overall organizational goals.
 If you wish, Zammad can help you with quickly generated daily, weekly or monthly reports that illustrate the development of the key performance indicators you are interested in.
+It can also be integrated with third-party reporting tools for further insights.

 Ask yourself the following questions: